mike-matera/cloud-linux/cis-90/labs/managing_files.md

 ## Turn In

 There's a program to help you check your work called `check5`.
 Run it and it tells you what steps you did correctly and which ones need fixing.
-Her's how it looks:
+Here's how it looks:

 ```bash
 $ check5